Central Democratic Association: Policies and organisation

 The Association allowed the wardmotes to select any candidate they chose, and while many were active Democrats, other radicals and independent Chartists were sometimes elected on to their slate.
 Ironside also saw the wardmotes as a venue for the resolution of local grievances.
 For example, they took up complaints against pollution and inadequate street maintenance, and even petty crimes.
 On one occasion, Ironside found five youths disturbing the peace and a wardmote passed a resolution calling for their parents to bring them before the body.
 When one youth attended the next meeting, he was reprimanded, while the body pressed for summons for the others.
 Members of the police force and other relevant bodies were also free to attend the wardmotes to justify their actions, and the Democrats were not universally critical of their actions.

 By the 1840s, there was a general consensus in the city that a new Act of Parliament was needed to replace the Sheffield Improvement Act 1818.
-The council opposed the Public Health Act 1848 as centralising, adding expense and placing local boards under central governmental rather than local democratic control.
+The council opposed the Public Health Act 1848 (11 & 12 Vict. c.
+63) as centralising, adding expense and placing local boards under central governmental rather than local democratic control.
 The Chartists also opposed the additional property qualifications it introduced for voters and members of local boards, noting this would disenfranchise many of their supporters.

 In 1851, Ironside seconded a council motion to call a public meeting to decide whether a local bill should be applied for that year.
 The meeting was little-attended, but supported the proposal.
 The bill claimed for Sheffield a wide range of powers, which would include the absorption of the Church Burgesses and the Town Trustees.
 These two measures were later dropped in order to minimise Parliamentary opposition.
 A public meeting was held in December and was dominated by Chartists.
 They opposed it on the grounds that it did not introduce a universal male franchise for the council, and that it would for the first time impose rates on housing with a rateable value of £7 or less per year.
 The meeting rejected the bill.
 Ironside also moved to oppose it, but his change in position alienated both colleagues in favour of it and members who had opposed it from the start.